Sacramento in a Nutshell:

 The city itself, however, should not be overlooked, especially given the size and visibility of its gay community, which you may hear about a lot less than San Francisco's or LA's, but that actually ranks among the most organized and enthusiastic in the western United States.

-Visitors to the city witll discover a lively and walkable downtown, packed with cool shops, restaurans, hotels, and such - many of them are along pedestrian-only K Street.
+Visitors to the city witll discover a lively and walkable downtown, packed with cool shops, restaurants, hotels, and such - many of them are along pedestrian-only K Street.
 In Sacramento's downtown you'll also find the stately capitol building and marvelous surrounding gardens, and the historic Old Sacramento district along the Sacramento River.

 Midtown and Lavender Heights